MinhPDX/openpowerlifting-dashboard/README.md

   - A **Treemap** provides a powerful alternative to a map visual, showing the distribution of lifters by country.
 - **Interactivity:** **Slicers** for `Equipment` and `Federation` (formatted as a dropdown) were added to allow users to dynamically filter the entire report.

-### 2. The "Lifter Details" Page
+### Page 2: The "Lifter Details & Comparison" Page

-This page was designed as a user-centric tool for lifters to analyze their own performance.
+This page was designed as a powerful tool for lifters to analyze their own performance and compare themselves to others.

+- **Data Modeling for Comparison:** To enable the side-by-side lifter comparison feature, the `MeetResults` query was duplicated to create a second, **disconnected table** called `MeetResults_Comparison`.
+This advanced technique allows two slicers on the same page to filter two independent datasets.
-- **Search Functionality:** A searchable **Slicer** on the `Name` column allows a user to easily find and select any lifter from the dataset.
+- **Dual Slicer Functionality:** Two independent, searchable slicers allow the user to select "Lifter 1" and "Lifter 2".
-- **Competition History Table:** The core of this page is a detailed `Table` visual that replicates the functionality of the OpenPowerlifting website, showing a lifter's complete competition history.
+- **Side-by-Side History:** Two separate tables display the complete competition history for each selected lifter.
+- **KPI Comparison:** A series of **Card** visuals at the top of the page provides an "at-a-glance" comparison of the two lifters' personal bests (Squat, Bench, Deadlift, Total, and DOTS) and calculates the absolute **Difference** between them.
+- **Advanced DAX for Formatting:** To overcome a persistent Power BI formatting bug with trailing zeros, custom DAX measures using the `FORMAT` function were written to ensure all numbers are displayed cleanly and correctly.

 ### 3. Advanced DAX for Custom Formatting